LuxAter/cli/docs/ref/output.md

 *Note:* `Default` only has definitions for `[1]`, `[2]`, `[5]`, and `[6]`.

-*Note:* The light varient of `Grey` does not exist, insted use `White`.
+*Note:* The light variant of `Grey` does not exist, instead use `White`.

 These functions do the following;

 * Set the foreground color.
 * Set the foreground color only for `str`.
-* Set the foreground color to the light varient.
+* Set the foreground color to the light variant.
-* Set the foreground color to the light varient only for `str`.
+* Set the foreground color to the light variant only for `str`.
 * Set the background color.
 * Set the background color only for `str`.
-* Set the background color to the light varient.
+* Set the background color to the light variant.
-* Set the background color to the light varient only for `str`.
+* Set the background color to the light variant only for `str`.

 | Parameter |                              |
 |-----------|------------------------------|